exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 VOLUME=my-vol
 ```

-## Creating a Docker Container from the Docker Image
+## Creating a Docker Container for the AI- Lab from the AI-Lab Docker Image

 You can use an Exasol database with AI-Lab in two ways
 * [External Exasol database](#ai-lab-with-external-exasol-database)
 * Integrated [Exasol Docker-DB](#ai-lab-managing-exasol-docker-db-internally) managed by AI-Lab

-### AI-Lab with External Exasol Database
+### AI-Lab with exclusively External Exasol Database

 In this scenario the AI-Lab Docker container does not need access to the Docker daemon.